or email Gloria at Info@ABWASanibelCaptiva.org

 ABWA offers professional development, networking, education, and recognition opportunities to women who live, work or play on the islands near Ft Myers, Florida.
 Learn more about us on this website and find our activities at https://ABWASanibelCaptiva.Eventbrite.com

-GLORIA GARRETT is a newcomer to ABWA and is delighted to bring her corporate and consulting experience to the Sanibel Captiva Charter Chapter as it celebrates its 40th anniversary.
+GLORIA GARRETT serves a secod term as ABWA president this year and is delighted to bring her corporate and consulting experience to the chapter as it consolidates following repositioning and growth in 2018-2019.
 Gloria believes the exceptional concentration of women in leadership on the islands makes it an ideal location for ABWA to thrive.
-Gloria runs HMG, a company that specializes in helping small businesses innovate and grow.
+Gloria runs HMG, helping small businesses innovate and grow.

-GABRIELA (GABY) BELL, is the Sanibel Captiva Charter Chapter Woman of the Year.
-Gaby agreed to serve a second term as Treasurer this year, making it her second year in an ABWA Executive Board position.
-Gaby is a three year member of ABWA and is quickly making a mark on the chapter’s future.
+GABRIELA (GABY) BELL agreed to serve again as Treasurer this year due to popular demand.
+She skillfully managed the chapter's finances during a tremendous year of growth in 2018-2019.
+Gaby was a chapter role model last year as Woman of the Year.
+She is a four-year member of ABWA and is quickly making a mark on the chapter’s future.
 A resident of Sanibel Island, Gaby is Assistant Manager at the Sanibel Captiva Community Bank.

 The chapter adheres to the National ABWA proud code of conduct and core values.

 KELLEY LAIRD rejoins the board as Past President, bringing the experience of serving in multiple ABWA leadership roles to balance the concentration of new members on the board.
 Kelley will be our advisor, watch dog over the code of conduct, and steward of key strategic initiatives.
 Kelley is a loan consultant and local leader at New American funding in SWFL.